isomerpages/imda-codesg/_code-for-fun/About.md

 title: About
 permalink: /code-for-fun/
 ---
-#### Code For Fun Enrichment Programme aims to increase primary and secondary school students’ knowledge of computational thinking, coding and making.
+#### Code For Fun Enrichment Programme aims to increase primary and secondary school students’ knowledge of computational thinking, coding and digital making.

 ![Students learning how to code](/images/cff/codeforfun1.jpg)